elephantscale/es-training-new/course-outlines/Cyber/PECB Certified Lead SCADA Security Manager.md

 * Documentation of the test, quality review and report
 * Maintaining a testing program
 * Competence and evaluation of SCADA Security Managers
-* Closing the training

 ### What is Next?

 ### Books
-* SCADA Security What's broken and how to fix it
-    * By: Andrew Ginter
-* Cyber-security of SCADA and Other Industrial Control Systems
+* Industrial Network Security: Securing Critical Infrastructure Networks for Smart Grid, SCADA, and Other Industrial Control Systems
-    * By: Edward J. M. Colbert
+    *  By Eric D. Knapp and Joel Thomas Langill
+* Applied Cyber Security and the Smart Grid: Implementing Security Controls into the Modern Power Infrastructure
+    *  By Eric D. Knapp and Raj Samani
 * Hacking Exposed Industrial Control Systems: ICS and SCADA Security Secrets & Solutions
     * By: Clint Bodungen and Bryan Singer